 These restrictions are becoming highly advanced.
 Some bank apps, for example, allow you to activate a new credit or debit card.

 It isn’t the only way that banks allow users to manage their cards.
-An increasing number of banks, including Wells Fargo, Ally Bank, Chase, and Bank of America, offer mobile apps that allow you to disable your debit or credit card if it is lost or stolen.
+An increasing number of banks, including Wells Fargo, Ally Bank, Chase, and Bank of America, offer Cryptocurrency Mobile Apps that allow you to disable your debit or credit card if it is lost or stolen.
 It’s a good feature that can make you feel more secure in a panic.
 It’s also not necessary to call a toll-free number to switch your card back on.

 Providing transparency into where your financial data is going